 Edwige Buisson grew up in exemplary family surroundings.
-Her parents, who were quite well-educated for the time, were fine Christians.
-More by example than words, her mother instilled in her a love of duty, a spirit of generosity, and a habitual moral vigour, charity, and kindness.
+Her parents, who were quite well-educated for the time, were devout Christians.
+More by example than by words, her mother instilled in her a love of duty, a spirit of generosity, and a habitual moral vigour, charity, and kindness.
 Edwige must have been very young when she began to attend the school for girls located near her father’s house in the village of Saint-Grégoire (Bécancour), to which the Buissons had moved a few years after she was born.
 At the age of 15 she completed the courses at the model school in the village.
 Although she was not old enough to obtain a teaching certificate, she passed the aptitude examination given by the district inspector, and he put her in charge of a class at the École Saint-Henri in the parish.
-Edwige was attracted to the religious life and in 1852 she visited various congregations at Trois-Rivières and Montreal during the holidays.
+Attracted to the religious life, she visited various congregations at Trois-Rivières and Montreal during her holidays in 1852.
 Although these visits aroused in her an admiration of which she made no secret, she remained convinced she was not called by God to any of these institutions.
 In the fall, by her own testimony, she told her confessor Abbé Calixte Marquis about her aspirations and he said that “he wanted to found a new community in cooperation with the Rev. Mr [Jean] Harper, and that I could be admitted as one of its first members.”

 In the spring of 1853 Edwige informed her parents of this plan.
 Although they considered her very young to make such a serious decision, in the end they gave their consent, on condition that Father Harper head the new institution.
 The parents of young candidates seemed to have less confidence in the curate, Abbé Marquis, for a project of such magnitude.

 On 8 Sept.
-1853 Edwige and three companions joined one another at the Maison Desforges, a model school bought by the parish, fabrique as a home for the future nuns.
+1853 Edwige and three companions, Léocadie Bourgeois, Mathilde Leduc, and Julie Héon, gathered at the Maison Desforges, a model school bought by the parish fabrique as a home for the future nuns.
 Seven days later the establishment opened as a boarding-school for girls, with about 50 students.
 Edwige was responsible for teaching the senior grades and looking after the students in everyday matters.
 On 17 Aug.
 1856 she and her companions took their vows of religious profession before the bishop of the diocese, Thomas Cooke*, who then gave canonical recognition to the little community under the name of Sisters of the Assumption of the Blessed Virgin Mary.
 Seven years later Sister Saint-Joseph made her permanent commitment to the congregation, adding to the specific vows made at the time of her consecration the vow of dedicating herself to the education of the young.